-- Vehicle: 1 Navya Autonom Shuttle

-- Route: Fixed route and fixed stops

-- Passengers: patients, relatives and hospital staff.
-Total passengers: > 6500.

 - Operating hours: Monday-Friday 7:30-15:30

 - With an operator on board

-- Services: In the non-peak hours on-demand stops on the fixed route was tested, based on the

-fixed bus stops.
-The visitor could order the bus through the screen at the bus stop sign post,

-and then the bus would come to pick them up without stopping at the other stops unless

-others had made a demand.
+- Services: In the non-peak hours on-demand stops on the fixed route was tested, based on the fixed bus stops.
+The visitor could order the bus through the screen at the bus stop sign post, and then the bus would come to pick them up without stopping at the other stops unless others had made a demand.

 Learnings: We gained important learnings about passengers with special needs, e.g. walking frames, wheelchairs, and elderly.
 The users expressed gratitude and relief due to the service provided, and the hospital experienced the impact of the service and the size of the need among their patients.
-The on-demand trials indicated the need to find the common denominator when communicating the how-to messages - so that all types of users can interact with the service.
+The on-demand trials indicated the need to find the common denominator when communicating the how-to messages - so that all type of users is able to interact with the service.
 Furthermore, many technical details regarding operation and the operator's functions were obtained.